 MASTER LIMITED PARTNERSHIPS.
 Certain of the Funds in the Trust may invest in master limited partnerships ("MLPs").
+An investment in MLPs generally has similar characteristics and risks as an investment in common stocks, but MLP interests differ in certain respects.
 MLPs are limited partnerships or limited liability companies that are taxed as partnerships and whose interests (limited partnership units or limited liability company units) are traded on securities exchanges like shares of common stock.
 An MLP consists of a general partner and limited partners.
 The general partner manages the partnership, has an ownership stake in the partnership and is eligible to receive an incentive distribution.
 The limited partners provide capital to the partnership, have a limited (if any) role in the operation and management of the partnership and receive cash distributions.
 The Trust's investment in Funds that hold MLPs, which are required to distribute substantially all of their income to investors in order to not be subject to entity level taxation, often offers a yield advantage over other types of securities.
 Currently, most MLPs operate in the energy, natural resources or real estate sectors.
 Investments in MLP interests are subject to the risks generally applicable to companies in the energy and natural resources sectors, including commodity pricing risk, supply and demand risk, depletion risk and exploration risk.
 There are certain tax risks associated with MLPs in which the Funds in the Trust may invest, including the risk that U.S. taxing authorities could challenge the Trust's treatment for federal income tax purposes of the MLPs in which the Funds in the Trust invest.
 These tax risks, and any adverse determination with respect thereto, could have a negative impact on the after tax income available for distribution by the MLPs and/or the value of the Trust's investments.